WahyuShidqi/WahyuShidqi/README.md

 - 👋 Hi, I’m @WahyuShidqi
-- 👀 I’m interested in Web and Software Development
+- 👀 I’m interested in front end web Development
-- 🌱 I’m currently learning both
+- 🌱 I always try to stay up to date to technological development especially in front-end development.
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m available for jobs.
 - 📫 How to reach me wahyushidqi550@gmail.com

 <!---